activitypods/activitypods/tests/README.md

 ### 1. Directly on the local machine

-Call `make start-test-no-provider` on the root directory to start all Docker containers (except the Pod provider container)
+Call `make start-test` on the root directory to start all Docker containers, except the Pod provider container.

 Call `yarn run test` from the /backend directory.
 This will use the `.env.test` file to start the Pod provider with the Jena Fuseki and Redis dataset (it is not the same one as if you run `yarn run dev`)